-26 See Barreira, "Proper Medicaid Planning May Permit Keeping the Home in the Famject to estate tax at the first death pursuant to the marital deduction.
-To qualify for the marital deduction, however, the surviving spouse must receive all income from this trust at least annually.27 Estate tax will be deferred for QTIP Trust B assets until the surviving spouse's death.
+Estate tax and marital deduction.
+The assets of QTIP Trust B will be includable in the first dying spouse's estate, but will not be subject to estate tax at the first death pursuant to the marital deduction.
+To qualify for the marital deduction, however, the surviving spouse must receive all income from this trust at least annually.
+Estate tax will be deferred for QTIP Trust B assets until the surviving spouse's death.
 At that point, the assets of QTIP Trust B will be included in the surviving spouse's gross estate and be subject to estate tax, if the surviving spouse's personal assets and QTIP Trust B assets exceed the surviving spouse's remaining estate tax allowance.